 Just when I thought that the school was acting a little more reasonably, I saw this in the school newsletter on Friday 4th March 2016…

 There’s been an obvious attempt to try and align the classes with the Ministry of Education again!
-The Bible in Schools programmes do not follow any Ministry of Education guidelines because there are none!
+The Bible in Schools programmes do not follow any Ministry of Education guidelines because there are none (there weren’t when this was published)!
 At least they are telling parents that the school is closed but as there is no explanation and they got the time wrong (9pm instead of 9am), I think it creates more confusion than anything else.